pull-fiction/make-crops-not-war/index.md

 ## The background

 The scope of our research is not to give an exaustive description of the war events, nor their cause.
-For our aim, it suffices to say that for 15 years, a country already proven by etnhical, religious and political divisions that had to suffer the fight of more than 22 different militias.
+For our aim, it suffices to say that for 15 years, a country already proven by etnhical, religious and political divisions,  had to also suffer the fight between more than 22 different militias.
 This, together with the external ingerence from Syria, Israel, Palestine, has led to approximately 120.000 fatalities.

 ## The setting

-In the following plot, it is possibile to see how, in 1998, agricultural production varied in different lebanon regions, and where the main events of Lebanese Civil War happened year-by-year.
+In the following plot, it is possibile to see where the main events of Lebanese Civil War happened year-by-year.
+Not only, the underlying green graph shows an overall distribution of agricultural production.

 <iframe class="plot_ani" src="assets/plots/map-agri-war-leb.html"></iframe>